 “The factors influencing the production of latherin in horses are unknown,” Peter Huntington, director of nutrition at KER Australia, said.
 “Popular opinions include lack of fitness and an excess of protein in the diet, but a definitive answer remains elusive.”

 The term anhidrosis describes an inability to produce a proper amount of sweat.
 While the cause of anhidrosis is unclear, some believe excess production of stress hormones overstimulates the horse’s sweat glands, the Hagyard Equine Medical Institute noted.
 Anhidrosis mostly affects performance horses and those with dark coats, and its effects range from a slight drop in sweat production to hyperthermia or heat stroke.

-To diagnose anhidrosis, your veterinarian will inject diluted terbutaline to stimulate the sweat glands.
+To diagnose anhidrosis, your veterinarian may inject diluted terbutaline to stimulate the sweat glands.
 Your vet might also conduct blood work and evaluate the equine’s electrolyte levels.
-There are many treatment options, including electrolyte supplements, medication and providing a daily can of beer.
+There are many treatment options including medication, supplementation, and environmental changes.
 However, anhidrosis can’t be cured, only managed for the duration of a horse’s life.